 Well with the latest windows 10 SFC Utility is integrated with Windows Resource Protection, which protects registry keys and folders as well as critical system files.
 So That while running This tool if any changes are detected to a protected system file, the modified file is restored from a cached copy located in the Windows folder itself.

 How To Run System File Checker Tool

 - From the start menu search for cmd Right-click on the command prompt and select run as administrator,

-- When command prompt opens type below command and hit enter key to execute the command.
+- When the command prompt opens type the below command and hit enter key to execute the command.

 Well sometimes while running sfc / scannow command you may encounter error “Windows Resource Protection could not perform the requested Service or Start the Repair Service” This mostly occurs because of its dependency service “Windows Modules Installer service” not started or it’s disabled.
 And you need to start the service following steps below.

 - Press Windows 10 + R, type services.msc and click ok

 - This will open windows services console,